Hendrixer/intro-nextjs-v2-instructions/lessons/05-Data-fetching/A-fetching.md

 }
 ```

-### Getting data without fetch
+## Getting data without fetch

 Getting data without fetch in server components is supported as well.
 Like when using a DB, the filesystem, or 3rd party SDKs.
-You just won't get all the granular caching and deduping support that fetch has.
-You still will get the default caching that route segments have.
+You just won't get all the granular caching and deduping support.
+You still will get the default caching for route segments.
 There's so much more to caching, deduping, and revalidating.
 I recommend learning more [here](https://beta.nextjs.org/docs/data-fetching/caching).

 ## Client components